 A. Introduction

-RIPORT (Regional Institute of Policy Research and Training, Peshawar) and NUPI (The Norwegian Institute of International Affairs, Oslo) agreed in Feb 2010 to conduct a statistical inquiry based on perceptions of households in Swat regarding what they considered to be the main causes of breakdown of governance and the rise of militancy that took total control of Swat from July 2007 until Sept 2009, when the Pakistan military re-established the writ of the state.
+RIPORT (Regional Institute of Policy Research and Training, Peshawar) and NUPI (The Norwegian Institute of International Affairs, Oslo) agreed in February 2010 to conduct a statistical inquiry into perceptions of households in Swat.
+This was to determine what they considered to be the main causes of the rise of militancy that took total control of Swat from July 2007 until September 2009, when the Pakistan military re-established its writ.

-From Feb 2009 to Sept 2009 more than 2.5 million residents of Swat had to leave their homes and became internally displaced persons in the districts of Peshawar, Mardan, Swabi, Charsadda and Nowshera.
-It was one of the largest exoduses of people recorded in humanitarian relief effort since the Second World War.
+From February 2009 to September 2009 more than .7 million residents of Swat had to leave their homes, as internally displaced persons to live in the districts of Peshawar, Mardan, Swabi, Charsadda and Nowshera.
+It was one of the largest exoduses of people recorded since Second World War.

 There are many reasons for the crisis in Swat.
-However in my view and based on the findings of this research the main cause of the problem of Swat lies in its incomplete merger and integration into Pakistan after the state was merged in 1969.
-Although the order for the merger was issued yet there was no plan how it was to be transformed from a princely state where all the power was vested in a ruler to a district working under normal laws.
-The elite of Swat, local industrialists and the Pakistani bureaucracy wanted to maintain the status quo and thus to enjoy their privileges and powers.
-Consequently, Swat continued to be administered through Riwaj (customary law as laid down by the ex-ruler of Swat).
+However, this research has found that the main cause of the problem of Swat lies in its incomplete integration into Pakistan after the state was merged in 1969.
+There was no plan how it was to be transformed from a princely state where all the power was vested in a ruler to a district working under normal laws.
+The elite of Swat, local industrialists and the Pakistani bureaucracy wanted to maintain the status quo and thus continue to enjoy their privileges and powers.
+Consequently, Swat continued to be administered through Riwaj (customary law as laid down by the former ruler of Swat).
 In doing so, Swat and its inhabitants were marginalized.
 Large regulatory gaps appeared that were very cleverly exploited.
-However the paradigm shift occurred when the Swat problematic got immersed into the rhetoric of the War on Terror and the narrative of Jihad.
-This clash has not ended.
+However the paradigm shift occurred when the Swat problematic became immersed into the rhetoric of the War on Terror and the narrative of Jihad.
+This amalgamationhas not ended.

-Secondly, other vested interests who wished to retain the status quo for extending their privileges obtained during the ex-State days did not wish the normal laws of the land to prevail as that would have brought in tax and customs laws injurious to those privileges.
+Other vested interests who wished to retain the status quo, and to retain the privileges obtained during the ex-state days, did not wish the normal laws of the land to prevail as that would have brought in tax and customs laws injurious to those privileges.
 These vested interests included the owners of the cosmetic, silk yarn and pharmaceutical industry.
-As this saga of failed integration played out, it combined with a policy of appeasement mixed with political expediency that was adopted by different political leaders of the province and the federation.
-It led to the creation of the acute crisis of Swat in April 2009 when the military had to step in.
+As this saga of failed integration played out, it combined with a policy of appeasement mixed with political expediency.
+This was adopted by different political leaders of the province and the federation.
+It led to the creation of the acute crisis in Swat in April 2009 when the military had to step in.
 This will be elaborated in more detail in Chapter 8, C.

 B. Swat crisis in 2009

-An examination of the events that occurred in Swat district from mid 2004 to April 2009 leaves no doubt in one’s mind, that Mulla Fazalullah and Sufi Mohammad were terrorists who are responsible for murder and sedition against the state.
-One of their most barbarous act took place in December 2008 when the terrorists dumped 27 bodies of executed persons in the Green Chowk, Mingora – the capital town of the district.
+An examination of the events that occurred in Swat district from mid 2004 to April 2009 leaves no doubt in one’s mind that Mullah Fazalullah and Sufi Mohammad were terrorists who are responsible for murder and sedition against the state.
+One of their most barbarous acts took place in December 2008 when the terrorists dumped 27 bodies of executed persons in the Green Chowk, Mingora – the capital town of the district.
 On January 6, 2009 another five bodies of executed security officials were dumped in the same place.
-In retrospect it is horrifying to recollect that this monster was provided space by the previous government.